cli-kit/cli-error/README.md

 * `err`: A `CliError` instance.
 * `...`: Message replacement parameters.

-Raise an error.
+Raise an error from an error definition.
 If there are no defined listeners for `uncaughtException` this method will print the formatted error message, using `console.error` and exit with the status code associated with the error instance.
 The stack trace is not printed to `stderr`.

 [ttycolor]: https://github.com/freeformsystems/ttycolor